Frequently Asked Questions

 - 2. What are the aims of the Cycleway Project?23.05.16More

-The Derwent Valley Cycleway is an aspirational project to create an off road cycleway between Derby and Matlock (approx 19.5 miles) following the course of the River Derwent as closely as possible.
-The whole of the cycleway falls within the Derwent Valley World Heritage Site and links a number of significant population centres including Derby, Duffield, Belper, Cromford, Matlock Bath and Matlock.
+The Derwent Valley Cycleway is an aspirational project to create an off road cycleway between Derby and Baslow (via Matlock) following the course of the River Derwent as closely as possible.
+A lot of the cycleway falls within the Derwent Valley Mills World Heritage Site and links a number of significant population centres including Derby, Duffield, Belper, Cromford, Matlock Bath, Matlock, Rowsley, Chatsworth and Baslow.

 - 3. What are the benefits of the Cycleway?07.12.15More